Filip Mitrovic

-Filip Mitrovic a.k.a.
-The Elkcloner is a Serbian-American composer and producer from Los Angeles, California.
+Filip Mitrovic is a Serbian-American composer and producer from Los Angeles, California.
 In 2012, he was nominated for Daytime Emmy Award in the category Outstanding Achievement in Music Direction and Composition for a Drama Series, and in 2015, Mitrovic was nominated for Latin Grammy Award for Album of the Year.
 Mitrovic's music was premiered at Carnegie Hall in 2010.

+In 2025, Mitrovic gave a TEDx Talk in his hometown of Belgrade, Serbia, where he outlined his approach to the creative process.

 Early life

 Mitrovic was born in Belgrade, Serbia.
 Since his father was a musician and producer as well, Mitrovic grew up surrounded by music.
 He began playing guitar at age 8 and was soon immersed in the musical world.
 In 2000, Mitrovic took advantage of a full scholarship at Chicago College of Performing Arts in Chicago, Illinois, to study Music Composition & Orchestration.
 After graduating, Mitrovic moved to New York City to work for the film music collective tomandandy, where he contributed his original music to many Hollywood blockbusters and TV commercials.
-He later worked as an assistant to Angelo Badalamenti.
+He apprenticed under Angelo Badalamenti.